ivanjovanovic/sicp/3.4/notes.md

 * Less stringent restriction is to ensure that mutations occur as they were executed sequentially.
 In this case we might have multiple answers at the end, but programm will still be correct.

+## Mechanisms for controlling concurrency

+One practical approach of concurrency control is serialization of the access to the shared state.
+It implements the following idea.
+Processes can execute concurrently, but certain procedures can not execute in the same time.
+If one serialized procedure is in execution and other tries to start, it will have to wait until the first has finished.